jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
-The new version includes support for two further classes of fitted models (ivreg and mlm objects) as well as bug fixes.
+The new version is a maintenance release to fix compatibility issues with the car package.

 Note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.